jcsoriano/laravel-crud-templates/README.md

 ### Generated Files

-This command will generate the following files:
+This command generates all the files needed to complete the CRUD feature, from routes, to validation, to authorization, to API responses, to migrations, to factories, to tests, and more.

 - `app/Http/Controllers/Api/Content/PostController.php` - RESTful API controller
 - `app/Models/Content/Post.php` - Eloquent model with fillable fields and casts, a belongsTo relation with the Category model, and a hasMany relation with the Comment model.